DrorHarari/keypirinha-ppl/README.md

 The Ppl plugin (pronounced like people) supports the vCard file format for contacts as can be exported, for example, from Google Contacts.

 ## Usage ##
-Make sure to install Keypirinha from http://keypirinha.com/

-The easiest way to install Cvt is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.

-For manual installation simply download the cvt.keypirinha-package file from the Releases page of this repository to:

-* `Keypirinha\portable\Profile\InstalledPackages` in **Portable mode**

-**Or**

-* `%APPDATA%\Keypirinha\InstalledPackages` in **Installed mode**

 Open the LaunchBox and type:
 ```
 Call <tab> <name> [<tab-to-select-actions-or-enter-for-default>